-St. Mary's requires all pilots of GA aircraft intending to visit the islands to telephone (01720 424335) to make a Prior Permission Request (PPR).
-Alternatively download and complete the PPR form on this page, email it to firstname.lastname@example.org and telephone to confirm receipt.
-On the day of the visit telephone for the weather and advise ATC of the airport of departure, a contact name and number and the aircraft's ETA at St. Mary's.
-An email address will be required for PPR & Payment details confirmation.
+St. Mary's requires all pilots of GA aircraft intending to visit the Islands to make a Prior Permission Request (PPR) using the PPR form which may be downloaded from this page and emailed to email@example.com noting that a minimum of 2 hours' notice is required.
+ATC will send acknowledgement reply if approved with the Fee amounts along with a payment method reminder.
+On the day of the visit telephone ATC on +44 (0)1720 424335 for the weather and confirm airport of departure, contact details and number along with the aircraft's ETA at St. Mary's.
+An email address will be required for PPR & Payment details confirmation..

 Please Note: Privacy & cookies | Council of the ISLES OF SCILLY

 The ARP (at intersection of the runways) is 49 54 48 N 006 17 30 W, elevation 121 ft.